AndrewAlbizati/michael-scott-bot/README.md

 # Michael Scott Bot
 This Discord bot is meant to emulate Michael Scott from the NBC show _The Office_.
 This bot is written in Java using the Javacord library.
-To use this bot, please add a "token.txt" file with the bot's token in the same folder as the JAR file.
-To run the bot, enter ```gradle run``` in a command prompt or terminal in the same directory as the JAR file.
+To use this bot, please add a "token.txt" file with the bot's token.
+To run the bot, enter ```gradle run``` in a command prompt or terminal.

 ## Commands
 - **Quote**: Returns a random quote from the show.